xocelyk/xocelyk.github.io/_posts/2023-08-15-power-ratings-as-sgd.md

 $$D = \{(x_i, y_i) \mid i = 1, \dots, n\},$$
 where each
 $x_i$
- represents a game and each $y_u$ marks the margin of that game.
+ represents a game and each $y_i$ marks the margin of that game.
 Let $ x_{ij} $ be the jth element of the game vector $x_i.$
  $ x_{ij} $ is
 - $1$ if team $j$ is home,